From Combinatorics to Geometry: The Dynamics of Graph Gradient Diffusion: The Set of Equilibria

 For planar graphs we obtain:

 \begin{corollary} Let~$G$ be a planar graph with~$r$ bounded planar regions and let~$f\in \anal$.
 Then $ \dim \equilibria \leq r. $ \end{corollary} \begin{proof} By Euler's formula~$n-m+r=1$.
-Therefore~$\dim \H_1 = m-n+c=r$. \end{proof}
+Therefore~$\dim \homol_1 = m-n+c=r$. \end{proof}

-The upper bound~$\dim \equilibria \leq \dim \H_1(G)$ is optimal for trees and cycle graphs, but it is not in general.
-We will see that on the family of wheel graphs the difference~$\dim \H_1(G) - \equilibria$ is unbounded.
+The upper bound~$\dim \equilibria \leq \dim \homol_1(G)$ is optimal for trees and cycle graphs, for which~$\dim \homol_1(G)\leq 1$, but can be unboundedly bad for~$\homol_1(G)\geq 2$: We will see that on the family of wheel graphs the difference~$\dim \homol_1(G) - \equilibria$ is unbounded.
 The reason is that on graphs containing more than one cycle, not only not the number of cycles is relevant, but also how cycles intersect.
 To explain this phenomenon, we introduce the following combinatorial notion:

 \begin{definition} A \emph{cycle chain of length}~$p$ is a sequence of cycle graphs~$G_1$, \ldots, $G_p$ such that~$\abs{E(G_j) \cap E(G_{k})}=1$ if~$\abs{j-k}=1$ and~$E(G_j)\cap E(G_k) = \emptyset$ if~$\abs{j-k}>1$. \end{definition}